alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-masturbation-during-ramadan.md

 hijri: Muharram 10, 1442
 date: 2020/08/29
 category: [masturbation,fasting,fatwas]
-excerpt: Masturbation is prohibited, as it involves drawing sexual pleasure in a way that Allah has made unlawful.
+summary: Masturbation is prohibited, as it involves drawing sexual pleasure in a way that Allah has made unlawful.
 note: true
 shaykhs:
  - Shaykh Abdul-'Aziz ibn Baz